Nathanb-ecam/DeviceConfigurator/README.md

 ## features
 The apps allows to setup an iCure IoT device by sending the necessary fields via Bluetooth Low Energy.
-Listens to the live messages of the latest configured device
+Listens to the live messages of the latest configured device (storing cid and topic in sharedPreferences)

 ## problems
 Currently, the cid is stored in SharedPreferences